 poetry help completions for full details, but the gist is as simple as using one of the following:

-# Bash poetry completions bash > /etc/bash_completion.d/poetry.bash-completion # Bash (Homebrew) poetry completions bash > $(brew --prefix)/etc/bash_completion.d/poetry.bash-completion # Fish poetry completions fish > ~/.config/fish/completions/poetry.fish # Fish (Homebrew) poetry completions fish > (brew --prefix)/share/fish/vendor_completions.d/poetry.fish # Zsh poetry completions zsh > ~/.zfunc/_poetry # Oh-My-Zsh mkdir $ZSH/plugins/poetry poetry completions zsh > $ZSH/plugins/poetry/_poetry # prezto poetry completions zsh > ~/.zprezto/modules/completion/external/src/_poetry
+# Bash poetry completions bash > /etc/bash_completion.d/poetry.bash-completion # Bash (Homebrew) poetry completions bash > $(brew --prefix)/etc/bash_completion.d/poetry.bash-completion # Fish poetry completions fish > ~/.config/fish/completions/poetry.fish # Fish (Homebrew) poetry completions fish > (brew --prefix)/share/fish/vendor_completions.d/poetry.fish # Zsh poetry completions zsh > ~/.zfunc/_poetry # Oh-My-Zsh mkdir $ZSH_CUSTOM/plugins/poetry poetry completions zsh > $ZSH_CUSTOM/plugins/poetry/_poetry # prezto poetry completions zsh > ~/.zprezto/modules/completion/external/src/_poetry

 You may need to restart your shell in order for the changes to take effect.